compneurobilbao/ageml/docs/CONTRIBUTING.md

 For coverage:

 ```(bash)
-nox -s cover
+nox -s coverage
 ```

 ### Commits

 We try to follow the [**seven rules of a great Git commit message**](https://cbea.ms/git-commit/).

-We like using the following standard prefixes for commit messages:
+We like using the following standard prefixes for commit messages.
+Rigidness is not of our liking, so as long as the commit message is informative about its changes, you are good to go.

 - `BUG:` *Fix for runtime crash or incorrect result*
 - `DOC:` *Documentation change*